ni/webvi-examples/Guides/CSS/README.md

 Let's go down the checklist of what you need to do for a WebVI Panel to pick up on your CSS file:

-1. Make a new CSS file on disk, outside of LabVIEW
+1. Make a new CSS file on disk, outside of G Web
 2. Add the CSS file to you project
 3. Ensure that your CSS file is referenced in your Web App component and the box for "always include" is checked.
 4. Add a reference from your WebVI to your CSS file by adding this snippet to the HTML source of your WebVI, in the `<head>` section, typically right before the closing `</head>` tag: